-Next, you need indicate the physical requirements of each of the respective jobs.
+Next, you need to indicate the physical requirements of each of the respective jobs.
 Then you need to be able to explain why your injuries, if appropriate, prevent you from performing each of these jobs.
-If you can not honestly say that you can't perform the job requirements of the job - - then you can expect for the LMS person to be pointing to similar jobs in the LMS.
+If you cannot honestly say that you can't perform the requirements of the job - - then you can expect for the LMS person to be pointing to similar jobs in the LMS.
 Don't lose sight of the number one objective - being honest.

 Do I really need a Longshore Act Lawyer?